emmaGTSun/emmaGTSUN/README.md

 </p>

 ## 🤖 About Me:

-- 🔭 I am currently studying for a Masters in Computing and IT Management at Cardiff University.
+- 🔭  I am currently pursuing a Master's degree in Computing and IT Management at Cardiff University.
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- 🌱 I have a penchant for challenges, a passion for technology, and an eagerness for all things novel, always keeping the spirit of learning alive.
+- 👯 In my leisure, I take delight in travelling, engaging in sports, and producing videos.

 ## Tech Stack